-When compared to the other methods of FIFO and LIFO, following the HIFO method significantly reduces your overall taxable gains.
+When compared to the other cost basis methods of FIFO and LIFO, following the HIFO method significantly reduces your overall taxable gains.

-To understand the advantages even more clearly, here’s an example of how much taxable gains would be paid using different accounting methods.
+To understand the advantages even more clearly, here’s an example of how much taxable gains would be paid using different cost basis methods.

 Say Jacob made the following purchases and sales of bitcoin in 2021:

-His gains would vary based on whether he used FIFO, LIFO or HIFO.
+His gains would vary based on whether he used FIFO, LIFO or HIFO cost basis.

 We will reduce the first purchase from the first sale.
 In other words, what was acquired first will be the one sold first.